How To #31: 7 Steps To Secure The Right Influencer To Post For Your Brand

 • The number of events they will need to attend.

-• And if when attending the event they are expected to stand for photos with the brand’s CEO – as well as media.
+• When attending the event they are expected to stand for photos with the brand’s CEO – as well as media.

 There is nothing that is too trivial to leave out in planning for how the celebrity will be incorporated into a campaign.
 Even if that celebrity is just being hired to do a single social media post!